The TwinLadder Standard

 A pharmaceutical company and a design studio face proportionate standards.
 And you prove compliance with evidence, not self-declarations.

 Each pillar answers a specific question about your organisation’s readiness.
-Together, they cover everything Article 4 requires.
+Together, they cover the competencies required by Articles 4 and 14 of the EU AI Act.

 Swipe horizontally to browse all pillars